pylenin/purple-blue/content/posts/index-error-python.md

 > This is the part of the 9th day in the Python 30 series.
 [Check out the series here.](https://www.youtube.com/playlist?list=PLqEbL1vopgvuI-3wzwHqftEkH3AILozS5)

 The `IndexError` exception in Python means that you are trying to access an index that doesn't exist.
 For example you are trying to access the 5th index of a list, but there are only 4 elements present.
+It is part of the [LookupError Exception class](https://www.pylenin.com/blogs/lookup-error-python).

 This error can happen with any object that is indexable, like - **Lists, Tuples, Strings etc.**